-Here’s a brief rundown of what Chase offers:
+Here’s a brief rundown of some of what Chase offers:

 Chase Freedom Flex℠

 The Chase Freedom Flex℠ offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.

-Cardholders can earn $200 cash back after spending $500 within three months of account opening.
+Cardholders can earn $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
 Cash back rewards never expire, so if you’re trying to travel for less, the goal is to gain as many points are possible.
 Other incentives with the Chase Freedom Flex℠ is you’ll earn 5% cash back on travel purchases when you book through Chase Ultimate Rewards®, 3% cash back on dining, takeout, and drug store purchases, and unlimited 1% cash back on all other purchases.

 There is no annual fee for this card; so lots of opportunities to save toward your next trip.

 Chase Sapphire Preferred® Card

 There is a $95 annual fee for this card and no foreign transaction fees.
 New applicants earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when redeemed through Chase Ultimate Rewards®.
+That's $750 when you redeem through Chase Ultimate Rewards®.

 Ink Business Cash® Credit Card:

-This card offers $300 bonus cash when you spend $3,000 on purchases within the first three months of account opening.
+This card offers $900 bonus cash back after you spend $6,000 on purchases in the first 3 months after account opening.